openvmp/partcad/docs/source/tutorial.rst

 ---------------

 If necessary, install the Python extension.
-Activate a Python environment (any version from 3.9 to 3.11).
+Activate a Python environment (3.10 or above).

 Install the extension
 ---------------------